 The new spouse’s liability for support will accordingly depend on the circumstances, and will involve consideration of various factors such as: the relationship between the second spouse and the stepchild; the stepchild’s residence (e.g. whether he or she is living with the parent and the step-parent), and whether the second spouse’s relationship with the stepchild’s parent is ongoing.
 Still, there is no set formula that can be applied; for example in a case called Brown v.
 Laurin, O.J.
 No. 5233 (S.C.J.), a stepfather was ordered by a court to pay child support in connection with two children, even though they had gone to live with their biological father.

 To Our Newsletter

 In short, each case will be determined on its own unique facts; it is therefore vital to get reliable legal advice that is tailored to your particular situation.

 Shulman Law Firm is a Toronto-area firm of experienced Family Lawyers who can provide practical advice and effective representation in relation to child support in Ontario.
-Contact us to set up a free consultation.
+Contact us to set up a consultation.